-1. Name five good things you have gotten for free:

-2. The parable of the laborers in the vineyard

-Matthew 20: 1-16 Meaning

-The master/ landowner

-The vineyard

-The workers

-A day

-A denarius (silver coin)

-How did the master explain why equal pay for everyone was fair? (vv.
-13-15)

-Who do the workers who came early and those who came later represent?

-3. Our salvation is based on God's grace, not our merit.
+Same Pay for Everyone (Amazing Grace) Matthew 20:1-16 1 Name five good things you have gotten for free: 1 2 3 5 L∎ The para able of the laborers in the v Matthew 20: 1-16 ineyard Meaning The master/ landowner The vineyard - The workers A day - A denarius (silver coin) How did the master explain why equal pay for everyone was fair? (vv.
+13-15) Who do the v vorkers who came early and those who came later represent?
+3. Our salvation is based on God's grace, not on our merit.
 What does the word "grace" mean in the Bible?
-(See Ephesians 2:8-9)

-What is the advantage of receiving God's forgiveness as early as possible, rather than in the "eleventh hour" of life?
+(See Ephesians 2:8-9) What is the advantage of receiving God's forgiveness as early as possible, rather than in the "eleventh hour" of life?
 4. "Amazing grace! how sweet the sound, That saved a wretch; like me!
-I once was lost but now am found, I was blind, but now I see."
+I once was lost but now am found, T'was blind, but now I see."
 (John Newton).
 For all have sinned and fall short of the glory of God, and all are justified freely by his grace through the redemption that came by Christ Jesus.
 (Romans 3:23-24 NIV)

-SAME PAY FOR EVERYONE (God's Grace - Matthew 20:1-16)
+Same Pay for Everyone (God's Grace - Matthew 20:1-16)